Noncommutative Iwasawa theory arising from Hecke algebras: computations and congruences over

 \section{$K_1$ computations and congruences over $\IIG$}

 In this section, we extend the strategy that has so far been followed to prove the Main conjecture.
-This strategy relying on a description of the $K$-groups was first used by Burns and then by Kato, who used it to prove certain instances of the Main conjecture over number fields.
+This strategy, relying on a description of the $K$-groups, was first used by Burns and then by Kato, who used it to prove certain instances of the Main conjecture over number fields.
 Independently, Ritter and Weiss also proved instances of the Main conjecture.
-Their ideas are similar to that of Burns and Kato.
-Kakde and Hara also proved instances of the Main conjecture for certain $p$-adic Lie extensions.
-They were inspired by the work of Burns and Kato.
+Inspired by the work of Burns and Kato, Kakde and Hara also proved instances of the Main conjecture for certain $p$-adic Lie extensions.
 We extend their results suitably and show that the Main conjecture that we have formulated can also be established for certain $p$-adic families of Galois representations.